Johannes Lohse

 Working Papers

-"Cognitive abilities and risk taking: the role of preferences", R&R at The Economic Journal with Michalis Drouvelis
+"Cognitive abilities and risk taking: the role of preferences", with Michalis Drouvelis

 "Active and Passive Risk-Taking", with Christian König-Kersting and Anna Merkel